JasonYuan869/Project-IVYLG/README.md

    - Listings include a name, description, and an image that the user uploads to our cloud
  - Fully typed code written in Typescript
  - Fully documented API which can be found [here](docs/API)

+## Known issues
+ - The site may freeze for a brief period after selecting the image in the create/modify menu

 ## Next steps
  - Load listing data from the database in batches rather than all at once to improve scalability